lexibank/hubercolumbian/README.md

 If you use these data please cite
 - the original source
   > Huber, R. Q. and Reed, R. B. 1992.
 Vocabulario comparativo: palabras selectas de lenguas indígenas de Colombia [Comparative vocabulary.
-Selected words from the indigeneous languages of Columbia].
-Santafé de Bogota: Asociatión Instituto Lingüístico de Verano.
+Selected words from the indigenous languages of Columbia].
+Santa Fé de Bogota: Asociación Instituto Lingüístico de Verano.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description